The Liverpool Mathematical Society was founded in 1899 and has been affiliated to The Mathematical Association since 1929.

 The venues for these meetings are usually split between the University of Liverpool; Liverpool John Moores University, and Liverpool Hope University College.

-Audience range: Year 11 and up, their teachers and all those interested in mathematics and its applications
+The lecture will be suitable for all students Year 11 up, their teachers and all those interested in mathematics and its applications.

-Branch Contact: Please email any enquiries to Peter Giblin
+Branch Contact name/email: Please email any enquiries to Ian Jarman